SatyendraBanjare/plt-formal-methods-resources/README.md

 - [ikos](https://github.com/NASA-SW-VnV/ikos) is a reliable **bug-free** C compiler based on the theory of abstract interpretation.
 - [Project Everest](https://github.com/project-everest) is research project that aims at creating secure and verified HTTPS ecosystem.
+- [CertiCrypt](http://certicrypt.gforge.inria.fr/) is a project focuse on modelling public key cryptography using coq proof assistant.

 ## Upcoming Challenges
 - **Software Security**